alexmarc-us/megt2018/content/map/_index.md

 +++
-title = "Map to the Gardens"
+title = "Map of the Manette Edible Garden Tour"
 +++

 Here is a map of the gardens, interactive on the web and printable for the pamphlet.